dingilive/DingiApp-iOS/README.md

 ### Usage

 In a storyboard or XIB, add a view to your view controller.
 (Drag View from the Object library to the View Controller scene on the Interface Builder canvas.)
-In the Identity inspector, set the view’s custom class to `MGLMapView`.
+In the Identity inspector, set the view’s custom class to `DingiMapView`.
 If you need to manipulate the map view programmatically:

 1. Switch to the Assistant Editor.
 1. Import the `DingiMap` module.